ARM-software/psa-api/doc/crypto/api/keys/types.rst

     :definition: /* specification-defined value */

     .. summary::
-        Whether a key type is a Diffie-Hellman public key.
+        Whether a key type is a finite field Diffie-Hellman public key.

     .. param:: type
         A key type: a value of type `psa_key_type_t`.